What exactly is Separate Property?

 - The decedent leaves no children but leaves a parent, brothers, sisters, or half Siblings, or their descendants.

 - The decedent (Joe) leaves more than 1 child.

 - The decedent leaves one child and the issue (spawn) of one or more deceased children.
 For example, Joe leaves behind one child and two grandchildren from a deceased child.

 So, as you can see, if Jane and Joe are a married couple who reside in a home that is Joe’s separate property, and Joe dies, Jane may or may not be able to continue living in their home, depending on how many relations Joe has, and how generous those relations are to Jane.

 Joe and Jane’s situation is more plausible if they are married later in life.
 After all, very few young men would own a home outright prior to marriage.
 To answer your obvious question here - what would happen if Joe bought a home prior to marrying Jane, but paid off the mortgage during his marriage to Jane?

 In this scenario, part of the home would be considered separate property, and part of it would be considered community property.
 An equation called Moore Marsden would determine the percentages, and the home would pass according to separate property laws AND community property laws, which would likely give Jane a much larger share in the home, if other family members were present.

 In general, it's best not to leave it up to the state of California to distribute your property when you die.
 This is what often leads families to fight, especially when there are multiple siblings or blended families.
 Stating your wishes clearly in a valid estate planning document such as a will is the best way to protect your family and your assets.
 In addition, placing assets of significant value (such as a home) in a trust, will avoid the cost and headache of probate.

-For questions about separate property and estate planning, call my Walnut Creek Estate Planning firm at 925-322-1795 for your free consultation.
+For questions about separate property and estate planning, call our Walnut Creek Estate Planning Lawyers at 925-322-1795 for your consultation.